You are here

 This is also important for patients choosing not to undergo treatment.
 The GMC recommends documenting any specific requests by the patient.

-Obtaining written consent from a patient is not sufficient documentation of the consent process.
-A ‘consent form’ or designated record could be used as a checklist to make sure everything is covered and to record that consent was sought.
+Getting written consent from a patient is not enough documentation of the consent process.
+A ‘consent form’ or designated record could be used as a checklist to make sure everything is covered and to record that consent was sought and retained within the patient record.

 Minor surgery in GP practices: CQC registration